korandabit/labProtocol/project_template/_readme.txt

 		(e.g. if a change is made starting with participant 5, two unique folders should be labeled '1_exp.p4' and '1_exp.pX')

-/2_data		contains all/only raw participant data.
+/2_data		contains all/only raw participant data, including data entry and coding.

-/3_analysis	contains all/only transformed data and analysis, files labeled in serial
-		order of transformations from raw to results write-up.

 /log.studyX.txt	contains detailed notes about completed and ongoing project activity,
 		from development through data analysis, including deviations and